Total Coverage Quotes*

 2. Life Expectancy

 Life expectancy is directly derived from mortality tables and expressed in relation to the age of a person, showing on average how many years remain in his or her life.
 This information is then used by the insurers to determine how long they likely will be paying out on a policy, adjusting its premiums accordingly.
-Young people, for example, generally have a greater life expectancy, which normally translates to lower premiums based on the likelihood that the insurer will collect over a lengthier period before a potential payout.
+Young people, for example, generally have a greater life expectancy, which normally translates to lower premiums based on the likelihood that the insurer will collect over a longer period before a potential payout.

 3. Company’s Personal Financial Strategies.